 Catering is much easier to control wellness selections.
 Early in my hospital food service career I worked at a major medical center.
 Every morning we would send out several dozen catering carts with donuts and coffee throughout the medical center.
 Today on the catering carts, I still see the pastries, but now included is some fruit.
 But there is still room for improvement.
 Catering menus should be limited to wellness items.
 Add more salads to the lunch menu and eliminate the cookies for dessert and replace with fresh fruit (or skip the dessert entirely).
 Soda should be replaced by iced tea and water.
 For breakfast meetings offer fresh fruit, yogurt, water, juice, coffee.
 There may be some unhappy customers in the beginning, but through proper communication and education, satisfaction for catering will increase.

 Pat’s right.
 Wellness is here to stay.
 Make the message positive.
-We care about you and your health.
+Our hospital consultants care about you and your health.
 Bon Appetit!